-Please read our application guidelines and complete our application form before returning the completed form to us via email to firstname.lastname@example.org
+Please read our application guidelines and monitoring impact overview and complete our application form, returning the completed form via email to firstname.lastname@example.org by the closing date of midday on Friday, 13 August 2021.

-If you have any questions regarding the Peer Support Fund, please contact email@example.com
+If you have any questions regarding the Mental health and Older People Fund, please contact email@example.com

 Our aim is to help you live independently in your own community for as long as possible.
 We do this by helping you with items that you need, or by supporting you through a financial crisis.